bpandola/advent-of-code/2021/README.md

 in such a way that I had the answer in just a couple more minutes time.

 Still no wrong answers!

+## Day 5: Hydrothermal Venture

+Well, I did fine on Part 1 and then got totally tripped up on Part 2 trying to plot a diagonal line.
+So embarrassing.
+My line drawing code was terribly off the mark, and it took way too long to figure out.
+Unfortunately, once I did figure it out, I got the right answer for the sample input but got my first wrong answer for my puzzle input.
+Thankfully it took me only a couple of minutes to see that my diagonal line drawing code was off-by-one and not rendering the final point.

+I'm starting to remember the aggravation and self-loathing I felt last year when making dumb mistakes or struggling with an implementation and I'm only on Day 5...